 And, there are those of us - we're not naming any names or pointing any fingers - who simply like the way the Titleist looks, with its black cursive script.
 These fine golfers want to play the same ball their hero plays on the PGA Tour each week, hoping, praying for some type of talent osmosis that will seep into their veins each time the clubface makes contact with the ball.
 To them, we say, good luck and yes the AVX was crafted with you in mind.

 For more comparison between the ProV1 and ProV1X, read our article comparing the two golf balls.
+If you want to venture outside the titleist family, head over to our review of all the best golf balls on the market.

 The Bottom Line